PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

     - `PREFERRED_PROVIDER_virtual/bootloader="u-boot-fslc"`.
     - `PREFERRED_PROVIDER_virtual/kernel="linux-fslc"`.
 - **`linux-fslc_${PV}.bb`**.
 This is the Freescale NXP community maintained mainline Linux kernel BSP recipe with backported features and fixes.
-  The package version symbol `${PV}` is periodically updated to the next Linux kernel stable release version e.g. 4.9, 4.14, 4.19.
+  The package version symbol `${PV}` is periodically updated to the next Linux kernel stable release version, for example, 4.9, 4.14, 4.19.
 - **`linux-fslc.inc`**.
 This is a common include file for `linux-fslc*` recipes which specifies a Linux kernel default config, common dependencies and the inclusion of the `imx-base.inc` include file.
 - **`linux-imx.inc`**.
 This  is the common include file for IMX SoCs which encapsulates the interface to the `openembedded-core .bbclasses`, including
   `kernel.bbclass`.
 - **`u-boot-fslc_${PV}.bb`**.
-This is the Freescale NXP community maintained mainline `u-boot` BSP recipe with backported features and fixes.
+This is the Freescale NXP community maintained mainline u-boot BSP recipe with backported features and fixes.
-  The package version symbol `${PV}` is periodically updated to the next u-boot stable release version e.g. 2018.07, 2018.11.
+  The package version symbol `${PV}` is periodically updated to the next u-boot stable release version, for example, 2018.07, 2018.11.

 ## <a name="section-9.2"></a> 9.2 `imx7s-warp-mbl` recipe dependency graph

-This section presents a recipe and machine configuration file dependency graph for the `imx7s-warp-mbl` target as an alternative way of visualising the information shown in [Figure 9.1](#figure-9-1).
+This section presents a recipe and machine configuration file dependency graph for the `imx7s-warp-mbl` target as an alternative way of visualizing the information shown in [Figure 9.1](#figure-9-1).

 <a name="figure-9-2"></a>
 ```